 In March 2021, China's NPC introduced sweeping changes to the operation of the Legislative Council and Chief Executive (CE) elections.
 The Australian Government has expressed concern that these changes undermine Hong Kong's democratic principles, Basic Law and the high degree of autonomy China guaranteed Hong Kong under the UN-registered Sino-British Joint Declaration of 1984.

-The Basic Law designates a system of governance led by a CE and an Executive Council, with a two-tiered system of representative government and an independent judiciary.
-The CE makes policy decisions and has the power to initiate legislation.
-According to the Basic Law, the CE is 'accountable to the Central People's Government and the Hong Kong Special Administrative Region'.
+The Basic Law designates a system of governance led by a Chief Executive and an Executive Council, with a two-tiered system of representative government and an independent judiciary.
+The Chief Executive makes policy decisions and has the power to initiate legislation.
+According to the Basic Law, the Chief Executive is 'accountable to the Central People's Government and the Hong Kong Special Administrative Region'.

 The major functions of the Legislative Council (LegCo) are to enact laws, examine and approve budgetary matters, monitor the government's performance, and debate issues of public interest.
 The LegCo also endorses the appointment and removal of judges of the Court of Final Appeal.
 It cannot initiate bills involving government expenditure, limiting its role in policy development.
 Its meetings are open to the public.

-Elections for the eighth LegCo were scheduled to take place on 6 September 2020 but Hong Kong authorities have deferred them twice, citing risks associated with the COVID-19 pandemic.
-Elections for the seventh LegCo are scheduled for 19 December 2021.
+Elections for the seventh LegCo were scheduled to take place on 6 September 2020 but Hong Kong authorities deferred them twice, citing risks associated with the COVID-19 pandemic.
+Elections, the first to be held under the new electoral arrangements, took place on 19 December 2021.

 Hong Kong has 18 district councils responsible for advising government on local matters and managing public facilities and services.
 District council elections were last held in Hong Kong on 24 November 2019.
 The pro-democracy camp won 388 of 452 directly elected seats and took control of 17 of the district councils.

-By July 2021 the majority of pro-democracy councillors have resigned in response to a new law requiring district councillors to pledge allegiance to the HKSAR and Central Governments, and to uphold the Basic Law.
-The next district council elections are not due until 2023.
+By October 2021 over 260 pro-democracy councillors were disqualified or chose to resign in response to a new law requiring district councillors to pledge allegiance to the HKSAR and Central Governments, and to uphold the Basic Law.
+The next district council elections are due in 2023.